saromanov/go-linq/README.md

 `Select`

-Select method to modify the elements in an array.
+Select method to modify the elements on array

 ```go
 package main